 When you find yourself with swollen legs, ankles or feet, it might be caused by the lack of blood around these areas.
 One of the possibilities is that your heart fails to pump enough blood, so you may want to get examined at a local hospital.

 Although everyone may snore a bit while asleep, an unusually loud snore could indicate something abnormal in your body.
 Such snoring may be the result of sleep apnea (briefly stopping breathing during sleep), which could also lead to heart issues.
 It'd be better to consult a doctor or get a sleep study soon.

-If you feel exausted doing tasks as simple as climbing the stairs or carrying groceries from the car, you’d better check in with a doctor right away, because that might be a sign of heart disease.
+If easy tasks as climbing the stairs or carrying groceries are making you exhausted, you might want to pay a visit to the doctor for a heart exam.
 "These types of significant changes are more important to us than every little ache and pain you might be feeling," said Vincent Bufalino, MD, an American Heart Association spokesman.

 According to Charles Chambers, MD, director of the Cardiac Catheterization Laboratory at Penn State Hershey Heart and Vascular Institute, patients experiencing a heart attack can exhibit these signs.
 They may even vomit.
 Although other diseases or just eating the wrong thing can also lead to the same symptoms, keep in mind that they can also occur during a heart attack.

 Some patients suffering from heart diseases have been reported to feel the pain that starts from the chest and moves to the arms.
 Never neglect such signs and get emergency treatment if you are experiencing anything remotely similar.